 How much you can earn: According to the Bureau of Labor Statistics, experienced video editors start around $28 per hour.
 Rates can climb to over $55 per hour with experience and software proficiency.

 How to get started: Besides understanding the basics of video and having editing software, you’ll need a place where you can land clients.
-Check out Fiverr — clients come to you on this platform.
+There are a lot of video editing jobs on sites like Upwork and Fiverr, where clients come to you.
 You can also see what people are charging to get a better idea of your potential earnings.

 Virtual assistants handle the various functions business owners don’t have time to complete.